1245 East 7th Avenue

 Finances

-BC SPCA has $86.3m in funding reserves, of which $2.0m is donor endowed.
-Excluding donor-endowed funds, the charity could cover 2 years and 8 months of annual program costs with current reserves.
+BC SPCA has $109.2m in reserve funds (cash and investments), of which $2.5m are donor endowed.
+Excluding donor-endowed funds, the charity’s reserves can cover 2 years and 7 months of its annual program costs.
+This is within Ci’s reasonable range.

-This charity report is an update that has been sent to BC SPCA for review.
-Changes and edits may be forthcoming.
+This charity profile is an update that has been sent to British Columbia Society for the Prevention of Cruelty to Animals for review.

 Financial Review